Most tips you find when you need help selling a house in a slow market are general tips that apply in a normal or fast real estate market.

-I repeat myself but if you come across a house like that, you won’t be able to change the past decision of the owner, but you can try to fix the situation they are in right now.
+I repeat myself, but if you come across a house like that, you won’t be able to change the past decision of the owner, but you can try to fix the situation they are in now.

 If it was just for reasons that owners had a bad experience with realtors in the past or they wanted to first avoid working with realtors, chances look better to convince them.

-Should the owner decide to work with you, you may first want to take the house off the market for a little while to get rid of the stigma of a shelf warmer.
+Should the owner decide to work with you, you may first want to take the house off the market for a little while to eliminate the stigma of a shelf warmer.

-The time off the market could be used to make any necessary upgrades and fixes (maybe tailored to millennial buyers).
-After that period of time, you can relist it.
+The time it is off the market could be used to make any necessary upgrades and fixes (maybe tailored to millennial buyers).
+After that period, you can relist it.

-But if it’s upside down, you may only be able to fix the situation if you know how to structure a creative deal such as, again, a lease-purchase deal among others.
+But if it’s upside down, you may only be able to fix the situation if you know how to structure a creative deal, such as a lease-purchase deal.

 If the owner isn’t open to that either, then there isn’t much you can do, and I would move on.

-There is a lot that can be done to counter the reasons for a slow real estate market.
+A lot can be done to counter the reasons for a slow real estate market.